 1 | 5062286 | 5062291

-The output shows that the first tuple of page 0 (the ctid
+The output shows that the first tuple on page 0 (with ctid

 value of 5062291

-, which is identical to the transaction ID, which has deleted the tuple.
-So, every transaction with a transaction ID larger than 5062291
+, which matches the transaction ID that deleted the tuple.
+Thus, any transaction with a transaction ID greater than 5062291

 Snapshots

-When PostgreSQL scans a table, a snapshot has to be specified.
-See the table_beginscan
+When PostgreSQL scans a table, a snapshot must be specified.
+The table_beginscan

-function, which takes the snapshot data as the second parameter:
+function takes the snapshot data as its second parameter:

 static inline TableScanDesc table_beginscan(Relation rel,